henrikau/net_chan/README.md

 ```

 ### Stream Reservation
-A key feature of TSN is the reservation of bandwidth and buffer capacity
+A key feature of net_chan is the ability to reserve bandwidth and buffer
+capacity through the network (provided the network supports TSN).
+This
-through the network.
-AvNU has an excellent project (OpenAvnu) which
+is done using the stream reservation protocol (SRP) and AvNU has an
+excellent project (OpenAvnu) to support this.
+In this project, the
+*mrpd* daemon must be built and started locally *on each
-contains code for the mrpd daemon. net_chan comes with the client-side
+machine*. net_chan comes with the client-side of AvNUs mrp code,
-of AvNUs mrp code, slightly tailored and adapted for our need (this can
-be found in the srp/ subfolder).
+slightly tailored and adapted for our need (this can be found in the
+srp/ subfolder).
+This allows net_chan to communicate with the
+mrpd-daemon and send reservations, receive subscribe requests etc.

 ```bash
 git clone github.com:Avnu/OpenAvnu.git